surrey-nlp/LLM4MT_eval/README.md

 python run.py
 ```

-Check and change the model_type, template, model_name, lang_pair, and quantization varibles in run.py, to select different templates, models and language pairs.
+Check and change the model_type, template, model_name, lang_pair, and quantization variables in run.py, to select different templates, models and language pairs.

 ```
 # select model type under the folder prompts